Earth-Hominid/Chair-Mart/README.md

 I was using useEffect, with an empty [], when trying to dynamically update the shopping cart icon and the cart product page.

-When the cart is empty, the icon should be just show a bag and the cart product page needs to show 'cart is empty'.
-When the user adds a product to the cart or clears the cart, the bag icon needs to show the quatity of items in the cart, and the cart page needs to show the products.
+When the cart is empty, the icon should only show a bag and the cart product page needs to show 'cart is empty'.
+When the user adds a product to the cart or clears the cart, the bag icon needs to show the quantity of items in the cart, and the cart page needs to show the products.

 Using useEffect, only showed the updated values when I clicked refresh on the page.